When you compare the Logitech G502 vs G602, there is a significant difference in the specifications of each of the mice.

 The shapes of the two mice, the Logitech G502 and G602, are very similar, but the G502 has a more pleasing aesthetic that looks like something out of a futuristic science fiction movie.
 The G602 is one of the first mice designed by Logitech with a more pronounced arch at the palm and index finger which makes it ideal for people who use a palm grip.
 The G602 also has slip-resistant grips, which makes the Logitech G602 the leader in grip and comfort.

-Both the G602 & G502 have 11 programmable buttons, but there is a difference in where they are placed.
+The main difference between G502 and G602 lies in where their buttons are placed.
+Both the G602 & G502 have 11 programmable buttons.
 On the side of the Logitech G602 there are six different buttons, which can be a little confusing when trying to click them.
 The Logitech G502 has 4 buttons on the left side of the mouse.
 Both mice are designed with DPI buttons at the end of the right thumb to make adjustments.
 All of these programmable buttons are customizable in Logitech’s software.

 Logitech G502 has an option for surface tuning in order to deliver the best performance on different surfaces, whereas G602 incorporates Delta Zero™ Sensor technology which improves the accuracy of the mouse’s cursor across all surfaces, so in terms of cursor accuracy the two mice are nearly equal.